Martin Waddell, Owl babies, Candlewick, 2015

 Jan Hunt, The Natural Child: Parenting from the Heart, New Society Pub, 2001

 Children behave as they are treated.
 It’s vital to realise that "as parents we are not perfect, but we can continually recognize the crucial importance of how we behave towards our children".
 Let's stop and think: how am I helping or preventing my children to be the best version of themselves?
-As parents, let's stop and think how to approach our children, before acting or expressing our thoughts under the impulse of tiredness or anger.
+As parents, let's stop and think how to approach our children, before acting or expressing our thoughts under the impulse of

 Mirelle d’Allancé, What a tantrum!, Scholastic, 2004